WrestleMania XXVI: Reception

 The event has received mixed to positive reviews from critics.
 Canadian Online Explorer's professional wrestling section gave the entire event 6.5 out of 10, down from its WrestleMania 25 rating of 9 out of 10.
 The Money in the Bank ladder match received 7 out of 10, the World Heavyweight Championship match received 8 out of 10 and the WWE Championship received 6.5 out of 10.
 The main event received a 9.5 out of 10 rating.
-WrestleMania 26 was also ranked 1st by YouTube wrestling channel Cultaholic in their 2020 ranking of every 2010 PPV from Worst to Best.
+WrestleMania XXVI was also ranked 1st by YouTube wrestling channel Cultaholic in their 2020 ranking of every 2010 PPV from Worst to Best.

 The main event was ranked as the best WrestleMania main event of all time by Cultaholic in 2019.
 Drew McIntyre, who was originally supposed to face The Undertaker at the event, called the bout "a phenomenal match".

 Aftermath

+Raw

 The next night on Raw, Shawn Michaels gave his farewell address to the fans.
 The episode was a tribute to Michaels, with many vignettes airing periodically before commercials, highlighting his accomplishments and his greatest matches.
 In his address, Michaels thanked all the fans and specifically Vince McMahon, Bret Hart and Triple H on supporting him throughout his career.
 The Undertaker also made an appearance when he tipped his hat to Shawn as a sign of respect.

 Before Michaels' farewell speech, Triple H came out and stated how much he would miss him and remembered all the good times they had.
 Before he could continue any more, however, he was attacked by his WrestleMania opponent Sheamus.
 This set up a rematch between the two in a Street Fight at Extreme Rules.
 Not only would Sheamus win that match, but he would also put Triple H out of action indefinitely following a round of Brogue Kicks to Triple H's skull.

 The feud between Batista and John Cena continued as Batista came out and demanded he be awarded the WWE Championship back and that he never lost the match at WrestleMania in the first place.
 Later on, after a tag team match, Batista attacked Cena and said that he wouldn't be making anyone tap out anymore as he invoked his rematch clause at Extreme Rules and that it would be a Last Man Standing match.
 Cena emerged victorious after duct-taping Batista's legs to the ring post.
 The two would face off one final time at Over the Limit in an "I Quit" match, and after making him scream "I Quit!", Cena would then slam Batista through the stage set off the top of an automobile.
 The next night on Raw, an injured Batista quit the company out of frustration over the losses and new Raw general manager Bret Hart denying him a future rematch against Cena.